beeker1121/dddstructure/README.md

 Each package along the way only cares about what it needs to - if the API wants to accept a different request and response JSON object for instance when creating a merchant, it can create these types and simple map to and from the main services.

+# Concerns

+### 1. Infinite Recursion

+It's possible with this structure that service method A can call dependency method B, while the service that implements dependency method B calls dependency method A, which is implement by service method A. When this happens, the program will be in an infinite recursion loop.
+It can be argued this goes into developer competency, as infinite recursion remains an issue even with flat packages (function A calls function B and vice versa).

+### 2. Splitting Into Microservices

+Compared to a true DDD implementation, it may be more difficult to decouple services from one another to split them into microservices.

 # Sample cmd/invoice/main.go Output

 ```sh